carlablanco/dlp-to-data-catalog-asset/README.md

 To use the program locally, you need to provide the following parameters:

 project: The name of the Google Cloud Platform project.
-language_code: The language code specifying the localization of the inspection results.
+location_category: The location specifying the localization of the inspection results.

 These parameters are common to both the BigQuery and CloudSQL execution methods.